Lease accounting changes -The hidden impact on tax

 - Assessing IR35 exposure and preparing for possible classification changes.

-- Reevaluating transfer pricing policies to avoid compliance pitfalls.
+- Re-evaluating transfer pricing policies to avoid compliance pitfalls.

 The impact of these changes is not just about compliance—it directly affects funding opportunities, employee incentives, and tax efficiency.
-Businesses that take action now will be better positioned to navigate these complex changes and minimize disruption.
+Businesses that take action now will be better positioned to navigate these complex changes and minimise disruption.